 - 4.1.
 The PSC believes that ICANN must always be financially and operationally secure.
 ICANN must continue to maintain business practices that instill confidence, certainty and stability. - 4.2.
-The Strategic, Operating and Budget planning processes including measures such as the current Reserves Policy provide confidence that ICANN is a stable and well functioning organization.
+The Strategic, Operating and Budget planning processes, including measures such as the current Reserves Policy, provide confidence that ICANN is a stable and well functioning organization.
 The PSC believes that these processes should be maintained and enhanced. - 4.3.
 In addition, ICANN's current funding is highly dependent on registries and registrars.
 Other funding sources need to be explored and enhanced to lessen that dependency.

-Proposal for Discussion: ICANN should adopt alternative sources of funding to lessen dependence on current registry and registrar funding.
-ICANN should maintain and enhance existing operational planning and budgeting mechanisms.
+Proposal for Discussion: ICANN should adopt alternative sources of funding to lessen dependence on current funding channeled through registries and registrars.
+ICANN should maintain and enhance existing strategic and operational planning and budgeting mechanisms.